Tafara-N/alx-react/0x02-react_props/README.md

 ### 0. Basic components

-Start with your files from the last task of the 0x01.
-React intro project
+Start with your files from the last task of the `0x01.
+React intro` project

 Instead of creating new elements, we’re going to create components to split the project.
-The App.js is going to become the main entry point, the shell, for every component in the app.
+The `App.js` is going to become the main entry point, the shell, for every component in the app.

-Create a Header component
+**Create a Header component**

-Create a new folder Header:
+Create a new folder `Header`:

 Move the code of the header from the App.js to a new file Header.js Move the css code, related to the header, of the App.css to a new file named Header.css Create an empty Header.test.js.
 We’ll add tests for it later.

-Create a Footer component
+**Create a Footer component**

-Create a new folder Footer:
+Create a new folder `Footer`:

 Move the code of the footer from the App.js to a new file Footer.js Move the css code, related to the footer, of the App.css to a new file named Footer.css